 Ph.D. in Education

-In the College of Education and Human Services, the Doctor of Philosophy degree is a cross-departmental degree offered in five departments.
+In the School of Education, the Doctor of Philosophy degree is a cross-departmental degree offered in five departments.
 The Department of Educational Administration and Higher Education participates in the Ph.
 D. in Education program with a concentration in educational administration.
 The program provides advanced level preparation related to administrative practices and policies in P-20 educational settings.
 Students focus their studies in either pre-K-12 administration or higher education.
 In addition to learning to do independent, high quality research, the core of the program includes study of policy and politics in educational systems, leadership and change in educational organizations, program development and evaluation, ethics and social justice, and education and culture.

 Review the Ph.D.
 Policies and Procedures information.